What Is The Difference Between Focused Verses Radial Shockwave Therapy?

 Focused Shockwave Therapy Bypasses The Skin

 With ESWT the shockwaves and force produced in the machines is translated past the skin and superficial tissues without effect, and are instead focused at the desired tissue depth.
-ESWT can be aimed and delivered past the skin to different tissue depths, allowing for delivery of the therapeutic waves at a specific depth.
+Focused shockwave can be aimed and delivered past the skin to different tissue depths, allowing for delivery of the therapeutic waves at a specific depth.

 In contrast RSWT is applied to the skin and the pressure waves are generated ballistically at the surface of the skin by radial pressure wave devices, the generated pressure wave then propagates divergently through the body.

-With radial shockwave therapy this wave must dissipate through the superficial tissues prior to reaching the target tissues below, meaning deeper tissue injuries are therefore potentially more difficult to treat with radial shockwave therapy but the benefit of RSWT is that unlike most ESWT anesthetic is not required for radial shockwave therapy sessions.
+With radial shockwave therapy this wave must dissipate through the superficial tissues prior to reaching the target tissues below, meaning deeper tissue injuries are therefore potentially more difficult to treat with radial shockwave therapy but the benefit of RSWT is that unlike some ESWT treatments anesthetic is not required for radial shockwave therapy sessions.